 Cranberry Cream Cheese Ingredients

-To make the best homemade cranberry cream cheese, you would need the following ingredients and many other options to make it customisable to taste.
+To make the best homemade cranberry cream cheese, you would need the following ingredients and many other options to make it customizable to taste.
 Please refrain from using store-bought sauce for this recipe, trust me, it won’t taste the same.

 Homemade cranberry sauce